View the complete 2023-2024 curriculum guide here.

 Software Development

-This year-long course provides students with a solid foundation in software development.
+This year-long course provides students with a solid foundation in software development using Python.

 Spanish I